This post may contain affiliate links. For more information, please see our affiliate policy.

 Size: In most at-home scenarios, you’ll only need a standard french fry cutter.
 Commercial french fry cutters are typically used in restaurants and other professional food establishments that need to make a ton of fries, and they can be larger and harder to store

 Type: Manual models require you to physically push the potato through the slicer either vertically or horizontally.
-Automatics work more like a food processor, but can be more expensive than handheld models.
-While an automatic fry cutter is easier to use, it’s not necessary for casual fry-eaters that only make fries every once in a blue moon.
+Automatics work more like a food processor but can be more expensive than handheld models.
+While an automatic fry cutter is easier to use, it’s not necessary for casual fry-eaters who only make fries every once in a blue moon.

 Do You Need a French Fry Cutter?